Obie-Wan/django_hadoop/README.md

                                                     JOB_JAR_PATH)
 ```

-- Install hadoop client for reading from HDFS (required for reading job results).
+- Install hadoop client for reading from HDFS (required in both cases for reading job results).

-- Put Oozie job configuration data to HDFS (*.jar, workflow.xml) if you are using OozieJobRunner (default).

 ### Customization JobManager